 Your examination will include materials from the textbook, class discussions/lectures, and supplementary materials.
 You will be required to turn in outlines, bibliographies, and note cards related to your presentations.
-All graded work must be typed.
+All graded work must be word processed.
 Bibliographies should be in the American Psychological Association's (APA) standard bibliographic format.

 It is important that our classroom is a supportive environment.
 Beepers, cells phones, ipads, ipods, tablets, video games, laptops, and similar technological devices must be turned off at the beginning of each class session.
-(If using a device to take notes in class, you must inform me of this intention before the start of the class session, and email a copy of your notes before 11:55 pm that same day.
+(If using a device to take notes in class, you must inform me of this intention before the start of the class session and email a copy of your notes before 11:55 pm that same day.
 If your notes are not sent to me, as an email attachment prior to 11:55 pm, you will be marked absent for that class.)
 When listening to others speak, be attentive and encouraging.
 Work hard on extending courtesy and respect to all.
 Poor listening habits or distracting behaviors may result in a reduction in your grade.

-Outside of class sessions the best way to get in touch with me is email.
-On Mondays through Fridays, throughout the first 10 weeks of the term, I tend to check email at least once a day.
-I guarantee I will not let forty-eight hours pass without checking and responding to emails.
-Please use the email within our Moodle course community.
-If you must use another email account, be sure to put COMM111 in the subject line of your message.
+The best way to get in touch with me is email.
+On Mondays through Fridays, I tend to check email at least once a day, and I guarantee I will not let forty-eight hours pass without checking and responding to email messages.
+The best way to make sure that your email message receives the prompt attention it deserves is to use the email function within the course's Moodle shell.
+Moodle tends to experience fewer difficulties with my linnbenton.edu address than other systems do.
+If you must use another email account, please use your Linn-Benton account.
+Please put COMM111 in the subject line of your email.
 That will ensure I do not lose your email in the flood of other messages I receive.
+A third option, and least preferred, is to use some other account.
+If you must resort to this, in addition to including COMM111 in the title, be sure to include the name you are registered in this course under.
+This will ensure I do not lose or overlook your email message.